esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

   * `messages_failed` - number of messages to a RabbitMQ server that were rejected by the server since module startup
-  * `message_publish_time` - amount of time it takes to publish a message to a RabbitMQ server and receives a confirmation
+  * `message_publish_time` - amount of time it takes to publish a message to a RabbitMQ server and receive a confirmation
-  * `message_payload_size` - size of a messages (in bytes) that was published to a RabbitMQ server
+  * `message_payload_size` - size of a message (in bytes) that was published to a RabbitMQ server (including message properties)

 > All the above metrics have a prefix which looks as follows:
 > `mongooseim.<xmpp_host>.backends.mod_event_pusher_rabbit.<metric_name>`.